bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 <br>

-# Coding the past: improve your plot’s colors with scale_color_brewer
+# Coding the past: change colors in ggplot with RColorBrewer

 ## 1. Importing data into R